robkiessling/solarion/README.md

 Note: This is an **unfinished** game.
 In fact, it's barely a game at all at this point.
 It was primarily a way to learn about [React Redux](https://react-redux.js.org/) and to test ASCII animations.
-I will probably remake it from scratch at some point in the future.

 ## Building game locally